jeaye/blog.jeaye.com/_drafts/2017-09-30-clojurescript-promesa.md

 ```

 ### Removing some redundancy
-Cleaning up the duplication can be done with a simple macro.
+Cleaning up the duplication can be done with a simple `await->` macro.

 ```clojure
 ; This must be a cljc file.